Jannik Sinner’s ban ‘leaves a pretty sour taste’ for tennis, says Tim Henman

 “From Sinner’s point of view he will be very keen to serve his ban, draw a line in the sand and get ready for Roland Garros, which is such a big priority for him.”

-Sinner’s was the first of two high-profile cases in tennis in quick succession, with women’s world number two Iga Swiatek handed a one-month suspension in November after a positive test for the angina medication trimetazidine.
+Sinner’s was the first of two high-profile cases in tennis in quick succession, with women’s world No 2 Iga Swiatek handed a one-month suspension in November after a positive test for the angina medication trimetazidine.

 The International Tennis Integrity Agency (ITIA) accepted it was caused by contamination of a medicine Swiatek was taking to help combat jet lag.